deepanc/ml-zoomcamp/midterm_project/README.md

 ### Cloud Deployment

 Application was deployed to AWS ElasticBeanStalk.
-Screenshot for the same has been attached.
+Please refer to the below screenshots in the repo:

+* EBSDeployment_Aws_Screenshot.png
+* ElasticBeanStalkDeployment_Screenshot.png